Kazuki-tam/next-stage/README.md

 - [Zod](https://zod.dev/) - TypeScript-first schema declaration and validation library.
 - [Biome](https://biomejs.dev/) - a fast, modern JavaScript/TypeScript toolchain that replaces ESLint and Prettier.
 - [Markuplint](https://markuplint.dev/) - a linter for HTML, JSX, and other markup languages to ensure high-quality, accessible UI components.
+- [Playwright](https://playwright.dev/) - a browser automation tool for testing and debugging.

 ## Deploy on Vercel